csevatsalshah/sem-5/CN/mid.md

     * Can be complex to design and implement.
 * **Best Suited for:**  Networks with diverse requirements where a single topology isn't sufficient.

+# Q4] Explain the following terms:

+These terms all relate to the various delays a data packet encounters as it travels across a network:

+## Q4. i) Processing Delay

+**Answer:** Processing delay is the time a network device (like a router) takes to examine the header of a data packet.
+The device will:

+* Analyze the packet header to determine the destination.
+* Perform error checking on the packet.
+* Decide which output link to forward the packet to.

+Processing delay is typically very short, measured in **microseconds** or less.

+## Q4. ii) Transmission Delay

+**Answer:** Transmission delay (also called serialization delay) is the amount of time it takes a device to push all the bits of a data packet onto the transmission link.
+It depends on two factors:

+* **Packet size (L):** The number of bits in the packet.
+* **Transmission rate (R):** The link's bandwidth (bits per second).

+The formula to calculate transmission delay is:

+**Transmission Delay (d<sub>tran</sub>) =  L / R**

+Transmission delay is typically measured in **microseconds** or **milliseconds**.

+## Q4. iii) Propagation Delay

+**Answer:** Propagation delay is the time it takes for a single bit to travel across the physical medium from the sending device to the receiving device.
+It is determined by:

+* **Distance (d):** The physical length of the transmission medium.
+* **Propagation speed (s):** The speed at which signals travel through the medium (close to the speed of light in fiber optic cables).

+The formula for propagation delay is:

+**Propagation Delay (d<sub>prop</sub>) = d / s**

+Propagation delay is often measured in **milliseconds**.

+## Q4. iv) Queuing Delay

+**Answer:** Queuing delay is the time a packet spends waiting in a queue at a network device before it can be transmitted.
+It depends on the congestion level at that device:

+* **No Congestion:** If the queue is empty, the queuing delay is zero.
+* **Heavy Traffic:** If the queue is full or there is a lot of traffic, the queuing delay will be longer.

+Queuing delay can vary significantly, ranging from **microseconds** to **milliseconds** or even longer in congested network conditions.

+**In summary:** When a packet travels through a network, the total delay it experiences is the sum of these four delays:

+**Total Delay = Processing Delay + Queuing Delay + Transmission Delay + Propagation Delay**